-TRANSLATION: the bean hag
+Translation: the bean hag

-HABITAT: forests and occasionally villages in Northeast Japan
+Habitat: forests and occasionally villages in Northeast Japan

-INTERACTIONS: Despite their ferociousness, azuki babā are much more rare than their harmless bean-washing counterparts, and are usually just used as stories to scare children into behaving properly.
-Of all the variations of azuki-related yokai, this one is the most likely to actually be a shapeshifted an evil itachi, tanuki, or kitsune, imitating the harmless azuki arai in order to attract a curious child to catch and eat.
+Interactions: Azuki babā are rarer than their harmless, bean-washing counterparts.
+Despite their ferociousness, they are mostly found only in stories used to scare children into behaving properly.
+Of all the variations of azuki-related yōkai, this one is the most likely to be a shape-shifted evil itachi, tanuki, or kitsune imitating the harmless azuki arai to attract a curious child to catch and eat.